FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 # Arm

 Now that you know how to make a claw and a roller intake, it is time to learn about a subsystem usually made in conjunction with the two.
-In this lesson, the purpose of the subsystem and the basic code to make it run will be gone over.
+In this lesson, the purpose of the arm subsystem and the basic code to make it run will be gone over.
 ## Subsystem Overview

 ![arm](img/2019Robot.jpg)

-Above is a picture of the entire robot as in order to understand what an arm truly is, the surrounding subsystems are needed.
+Above is a picture of the entire robot that team 1257 made in 2019.
 Attached to the roller intake(the shovel-like subsystem) are two bars.
-The bars are considered the arm of the robot and they are controlled by a motor and its motor contoller on the other side.
-This allows the arm to bring the roller intake up or down.
+The bars are essentially what make up the arm subsystem of the robot and they are controlled by a motor and its motor contoller on the other side.
+The motor allows the arm to spin up or down.

 ### Purpose

-The purpose of the arm is generally to make a part or subsystem of the robot able to move up or down.
-Above it was shown how the roller intake was able to move up and down though of course any other subsystem could have been used.
-The ability to move up and down allowed team 1257's 2019 robot to put balls at different heights.
+The purpose of the arm is generally to make a subsystem of the robot be able to move up or down.
+This functionality is very important as it allows team 1257 to put game pieces in different heights.
+In 2019 the arm was used to eject balls at different heights in holes.
 ## Subsystem File

 ### Declaring Motor Controllers